 QSEHRA, which stands for Qualified Small Employer Health Reimbursement Arrangement, is a type of health benefit that small businesses can offer their employees.

 Eligible employers can reimburse their employees for eligible health-related expenses, like health insurance premiums and medical expenses.
 The reimbursements are usually tax-free, and the employer sets an allowance for how much each employee will be reimbursed annually (up to a maximum set by the IRS).
 To understand exactly how it works, see this QSEHRA guide.

 Now, you may be wondering if you can afford to offer QSEHRA to your employees.
 Well, we’re answering all your QSEHRA budgeting questions right here.

 How much does QSEHRA cost?

 One reason a QSEHRA is an attractive option for small businesses is that you don’t incur expenses until your employee submits a reimbursement request.
 This is different from a Flexible Savings Account (FSA), which you have to pre-fund.

 With a QSEHRA, you keep the money until your employee submits an eligible expense.
 Until then, any unclaimed funds stay with your business.
 Once an employee’s claim is reviewed and approved, then the funds are transferred.
 Employers also aren’t required to rollover their employees’ unused QSEHRA allowance to the next year.
 You can choose to have the remaining balance rollover or reset your employee’s QSEHRA balance to zero.

 So how much does a QSEHRA cost?
 That depends on the allowances you set and your budget, which is why a QSEHRA is excellent for small businesses on a budget.
 You have the flexibility to create a health reimbursement arrangement that works within your budget.

 How do I know if I can afford to offer a QSEHRA plan?

 To understand if you can afford a QSEHRA, you first must understand the QSEHRA rules and the variables you’ll need to consider.
 (Don’t worry; later, we’ll crunch some sample numbers to determine how much the plan will cost you.)

 Maximum contribution limits

 Every year the IRS sets QSEHRA contribution limits, which is the maximum amount you can reimburse each employee.
-For 2020, the contributions limits are:
+For 2020 and 2021, the contributions limits are: